primiano/perfetto-docs/docs/data-sources/native-heap-profiler.md

 * **alloc\_objects**: how many allocations (including ones with matching frees) were done at this callstack.

-**Googlers:** Head to http://pprof/ and upload the gzipped protos to get a visualization.
+_(Googlers: You can also open the gzipped protos using http://pprof/)_

 TIP: you might want to put `libart.so` as a "Hide regex" when profiling apps.